spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 # Cloudanix

-Cloudanix container security add-on detects threats and abnormal behaviors in Kubernetes clusters.
-The Cloudanix dashboard visualizes the following:
+The Cloudanix pack is an add-on security pack that provides a dashboard to help you detect threats and unusual behavior in your Kubernetes clusters.
+The Cloudanix dashboard displays the following information in real time:
 <br />

 * Threats and anomalies in real-time